epam/hubctl.io/docs/hubctl/cli/hubctl-stack-deploy.md

     - inventory-configmap
 ```

 Example above will run a kubernetes extension before the deployment to check connectivity to the desired cluster.
-It will also instruct a `hub` to save deployment state inside of the kubenretes cluster as a `configmap`.
+It will also instruct a `hub` to save deployment state inside of the Kubernetes cluster as a `configmap`.
 This is viable alternative to the object storage and can be handy to store copy of a state for on-prem deployments.

 At the moment there are few extensions that supports before deployment or after deployemnt